RikiyaT/LARA/README.md

 # LARA: LLM-Assisted Relevance Annotation

-LARA is a flexible framework that leverages **large language models (LLMs)** for active learning and relevance annotation calibration.
-It supports both **binary relevance** and **graded relevance** annotation tasks, enabling efficient creation of high-quality test collections.
+LARA is a flexible framework that leverages **large language models (LLMs)** for active learning and relevance annotation calibration to efficiently create of high-quality test collections.

+Paper: [_LLM-Assisted Relevance Assessments: When Should We Ask LLMs for Help?_](https://arxiv.org/abs/2411.06877) (SIGIR 2025 Full Paper)

 ---